Mistrial declared after federal jury deadlocks in trial of ex-officer in deadly Breonna Taylor raid

 LOUISVILLE, Ky.
-(AP) — Jurors failed to reach a unanimous verdict on federal civil rights charges Thursday in the trial of a former Louisville police officer charged in Breonna Taylor’s death, prompting the judge to declare a mistrial.
+(AP) — Jurors failed to reach a unanimous verdict on federal civil rights charges Thursday in the trial of a former Louisville police officer charged in the police raid that killed Breonna Taylor, prompting the judge to declare a mistrial.

-Brett Hankison was charged with using excessive force that violated the rights of Breonna Taylor, her boyfriend and her next-door neighbors.
-Hankison fired 10 shots into Taylor’s window and a glass door after officers came under fire during a flawed drug warrant search on March 13, 2020.
+Brett Hankison was charged with using excessive force that violated the rights of Taylor, her boyfriend and her next-door neighbors.
+Hankison fired 10 shots into the Black woman’s window and a glass door after officers came under fire during a flawed drug warrant search on March 13, 2020.
 Some of his shots flew into a neighboring apartment, but none of them struck anyone.

-The judge reported that there were “elevated voices” coming from the jury room at times during deliberations this week, and court security officials had to visit the room.
+The judge reported there were “elevated voices” coming from the jury room at times during deliberations, and court security officials had to visit the room.
 Jurors then told the judge Thursday they were deadlocked on both counts against Hankison, and could not come to a decision — prompting Jennings’ declaration of a mistrial.

 The mistrial could result in a retrial of Hankison, but that would be determined by federal prosecutors at a later date.

-U.S. Attorney General Merrick Garland said Taylor, a 26-year-old Black woman studying to be a nurse, “should be alive today” when he announced the federal charges in August 2022.
-The charges Hankison faced carried a maximum sentence of life in prison.
+U.S. Attorney General Merrick Garland said Taylor, a 26-year-old nursing student, “should be alive today” when he announced the federal charges in August 2022.
+The charges that Hankison faced carried a maximum sentence of life in prison.

 Hankison was the only officer who fired his weapon the night of the Taylor raid to be criminally charged.
 Prosecutors determined that two other officers were justified in returning fire after one was shot in the leg.